phac-nml/irida/doc/user/tutorials/assembly/index.md

 ![launch-button][]

-Once the button is selected the pipeline while be initialted and you will be redirected to the analysis details page, where you can monitor the status the workflow.
+Once the button is selected, the pipeline is initialized and you will be redirected to the analysis details page.
+From this page you can monitor the status of the workflow.

 You can also find your analyses any time through the main menu by clicking on the "Analyses" > "Your Analyses" link.